2018/2019 Call for Proposals: Exec Summary / Call for Proposals (PDF)

 Course Design Task Force:

 This group was convened in January 2018.
-With the recommendation from the Math/Stats group as a starting point, this group will develop technical and design guidelines to support robust teaching, learning and student engagement as part of a course sharing framework that may emerge from these deliberations.
+They are charged with developing technical and design guidelines to support robust teaching, learning and student engagement as part of a course sharing framework that may emerge from these deliberations.

 Task Force: Members